ConsenSysMesh/stow-js/DOCS.md

 ```javascript
 Linnia.deploy(web3, ipfs, [, options])
 ```
 Deploys Linnia contracts onto the network defined in `web3`.
+This allows you to use your own instances of Linnia contracts with Linnia JS.
+However record querying functionalities are not currently available for self-deployed instances.

 ### Parameters
 1. `Object` - An instantiated web3 API object